 R2R's approach is to inspire, coach and motivate towards a more positive future.

 To create positive change when it is needed most.
 Following our unique experiences, we recognise the need for rapid preventative interventions, specific coaching and assistance, including the provision of short and long-term refocusing support for veterans leaving the service with brain injuries and mental health issues attributable to their period of service.

 I celebrated the start of my last decade by running 156 miles.
-Now, 10 years on, I want to go one better and complete 256 miles along the South West Coast Path in September 2021.
+Now, 10 years on, I want to go one better and complete 312 miles (twice my original distance!) along the South West Coast Path in September 2021.
 As I will be carrying my own kit and food supplies, I will have my work cut out to build my strength, fitness and stamina between now and then.
 (Separately, I am also on the hunt for certain items on my kit list if you’re able to help).I know that my own experiences while serving are far from unique.
 R2R’s work is much needed to continue to support veterans.
 I would therefore be grateful if you would consider sponsoring me for this epic ultramarathon adventure.
 Thank you.